All Clay Hybrid Cat Litters

 Pros: Reasonably priced, little dust, no odor from litter itself

 While the clumping is quite good with this product and they are easily disposed of, the litter smell is simply too intense.
 The asking price is reasonable but there are other choices with similar cost and clumping performance the don’t put out the pungent smells.
 It is available in 14, 26.3, and 37-pound boxes and 9-pound bags, is comprised of clay, crystals, and baking soda, and is available in the budget-price range.

 Cons: Pungent scent

-A well-performing product with good clumping and little caking issues.
-But the smell is bad enough that you might overlook its many positives on this one negative alone.
+This product has pretty good clumping and while it has a bit of caking, cleanup is, for the most part, a breeze.
+However, the litter smell is simply way too much.
 If you can handle the scent or decide to wear a gas mask around the litter (might need one for your cat as well) then it isn’t a terrible deal.
-It is available in 20, 26.3, 31, 37, 40, and 50 pound boxes, is comprised of clay and baking soda, and is available in the mid to premium-price areas.
+It is available in 20, 26.3, 31, 37, 40, and 50-pound boxes, is comprised of clay and baking soda, and is in the mid to premium-price range.

 Pros: Good clumping, little to no caking on box

 Cons: Very off-putting litter smell, somewhat pricey for a clay litter

 Fresh Step Multi-Cat Unscented Scoopable

 A decent option from the clumping ability alone.
 The dust levels and the fact that for an unscented litter it does have a pretty powerful smell bump it down some but it will still be serviceable in this price range.
 It is available in 20 and 25 pound boxes , is comprised of clay and plant extracts and is available in the mid-priced tier.

 Pros: Very effective at clumping, holds in cat smells for several days without concern